Learn about the possession of a .50 BMG in California here.

 PC 30610 charges do not automatically result in a conviction here in California.
 In fact, you can work with a Los Angeles criminal defense lawyer to build a strong defense right away.
 A lawyer can review the specific facts of your case and then work to show that:

-Some people in the state of California are legally allowed to possess a .50 BMG.
-These individuals may have a permit that allows them to own an assault weapon.
-Talk to a lawyer right away if you are legally permitted to have possession of a .50 BMG.
+Some people in California are legally allowed to possess a .50 BMG.
+These individuals may have a permit allowing them to own an assault weapon.
+Talk to a lawyer right away if you are legally permitted to have possession of a .50 BMG rifle.

-You Didn’t Have Possession of a .50 BMG
+You did Not Have Possession of a .50 BMG Rifle

 We discussed the legal definition of “possession” earlier in this article.
 You should not face a PC 30610 conviction if you were not in possession of an assault weapon.
-Perhaps the weapon belonged to someone else and they merely brought it into your presence.
-This could allow you to avoid a PC 30610 conviction in Los Angeles.
+Perhaps the firearm belonged to someone else, and they merely brought it into your presence.
+This argument could allow you to avoid a PC 30610 conviction in Los Angeles.

 The Simmrin Law Group can help if you are charged under Penal Code 30610 in California.
 Just reach out to our criminal defense lawyers in Los Angeles to get help.
 Our team understands charges for the possession of a .50 BMG.
-We’ll get to work on your case when you call us at (310) 997-4688.
-You can also fill out our online contact form.
+We will get to work on your case when you call us or fill out our online contact form.